bmink/microarcade/README.md

 In "FPS mode", the application first lets the display library know at what rate the display should be refreshed.
 This will prompt the library to do some internal time calculations to set up FPS mode.
-The application then is responsible for redrawing the screen and enqueue it for sending at the rate it previously specified.
-It does do by calling `sleep_sendswapcurframe()`.
+The application then is responsible for redrawing the screen and enqueuing it for sending at the rate it previously specified.
+It does so by calling `sleep_sendswapcurframe()`.
 This function is identical to `sendswapcurframe()`, but first it delays however long it has to to keep the FPS rate.
-In other words, as long as the application is faster than the FPS rate, it can use `sleep_sendswapcurframe()` to keep in syng with the FPS rate.
+In other words, as long as the application is faster than the FPS rate, it can use `sleep_sendswapcurframe()` to keep in sync with the FPS rate.
 Should the application take too much time in drawing a frame, the next call of `sleep_sendswapcurframe()` will drop the frame and make a note of this.
 (The internal variable `disp_dropped_framecnt` can be queried for the number of times a frame